Bengal Tiger Population

 The Bengal tiger belongs to the world.
-It always did and more so now that the world Bengal tiger population is estimated at 1410 (or is it 1411?).
+It always did and more so now that the world Bengal tiger population is estimated at 1410 (or is it 1411?) at the date of this post - 2011.
 That is assuming that this figure is correct as it is ever changing downwards.
 The Bengal tiger is the jewel in the crown of the the world's animals.
 The world's favorite animal.
 We don't know how to keep it for the world because individual people like to keep it for themselves, it is that precious.

 It is being stolen from the world by habitat loss and poaching for its body so that people can consume it and thereby transfer the tiger's strength to them.
 It is a shame that people think this; that they have to eat a strong animal to become strong themselves.

-There has been constant motivation for people living in India to kill the tiger for body parts to supply China.
+There has been constant motivation for people living in India or journeying to the country to kill the tiger for body parts to supply China.
 A tiger's body is worth £215,000 in China.
 The bones are the most valuable - crushed and put into wine.
 It is produced and sold in tiger farms where tigers are inbreed and kept in appalling conditions.
 But it is cheaper to kill a wild one!
 It makes economic sense

 The Bengal tiger population has been falling consistently as a result and now stands at a precarious 1410.
 How can these very small fragmented populations survive (see map below)?
 Won't there be inbreeding and a loss of health, further threatening the Bengal tiger's survival?

 I think that you will find that the experts say that a minimum viable population is about 500 (in each area).
 If that is correct the Bengal tiger is doomed.
 The Siberian tiger was found to have a population in terms of breeding potential far below its actual population.

 The Times newspaper says that the Bengal tiger is under threat because of the tiger body part trade feeding China, as if it were news.
 It has been that way for decades.